wiktornazaruk/StockAnalysis/README.md

 ## Data Visualisation

 Line charts are created to visualize the closing stock prices of each company over the course of 2021.
 The charts are saved as PNG files for each company.
+Correlation matrices are created to display correlations between companies in terms of returns and volatility.
+Saved in 'Advanced_Correlations.png' file.

 ## Clustering Analysis